Comparisons12 min read

 Pricing

-HubSpot's pricing is more complex — each hub has its own tiers:
+HubSpot's pricing structure is more layered — each hub has its own tiers:

 • Free — CRM core, limited marketing, sales, and service tools